manvinderjit/2023-TOP-Project-Shopping-Cart/README.md

 3. `Cart Functionality`: Customers can add items to cart and checkout.
 4. `Order History`: Customers can view their order history.
 5. `Manage Orders`: Customers can manage their orders and cancel them as required.
+6. `Subscription`: Customers can manage subscription to promotional offers from the Dashboard.

 ## Tech Stack